 It’s all about proving your income

-Whoever is considering lending you money needs to feel confident that you have the required home deposit and can cover repayments easily.
-Proving your income and showing that it’s reliable are the foundations for a successful home loan application.
+Whoever is considering lending you money needs to feel confident that you have the required deposit and can cover repayments easily.
+Proving your self employed income and showing that it’s reliable are the foundations for a successful home loan application.

-When you work for someone else, proof of income is easy.
+When you work for someone else, proving your income is easy.
 You usually have an employment contract that details your salary or wages, plus you’ll have bank statements that show remuneration going into your account from your employer.

 When you work for yourself, either as a sole trader or a company owner, proof of income means annual financial reporting.
 If you’ve been in business for a while, you’ll be familiar with the EOFY (end of financial year) statements that are produced annually for your business.

 Proof of income for an established business